 A Radio Network for the Community

-Radio Campesina is a nine-station network of radio stations in four states with a loyal following of 700,000 daily listeners, the third largest Latino Spanish-format radio network in the nation.
+Radio Campesina is a eleven-station network of radio stations in four states with a loyal following of one million daily listeners, the third largest Latino Spanish-format radio network in the nation.
 Radio Campesina ranks among the top stations in each of its markets.

 The radio stations are part of a larger movement, realizing Cesar Chavez's vision of Spanish-language radio that operates as a community center over the airwaves by entertaining, educating and actively involving its listeners in their communities.